cheese-advocate/expense-tracker/README.md

 The Fixer.io API key for USD conversion is optional.

-There are two ways to provide it:
+There are two ways to provide it (if not as a Gradle bootRun arg):

 ### 1. Environment Variable